Family Locket Genealogists – NGS 2022

 Research Like a Pro with DNA eBook

 Would you like to use DNA evidence in your genealogy research?
-Do you have thousands of cousin matches, but no idea what to do next?
-Perhaps you have found some evidence to support your theories, but are not confident in your conclusions.
+Do you have thousands of cousin matches but no idea what to do next?
+Perhaps you have found some evidence to support your theories but are not confident in your conclusions.

 Learn a step-by-step method to organize and use your DNA test results to find and confirm ancestors in your family tree.
 Diana Elder, AG, Nicole Dyer, and Robin Wirthlin share the method they use in their professional research to incorporate DNA with documentary evidence.
 Study the methodology in each chapter, then apply it in your own research by completing the associated task.
-You will group and evaluate your matches, diagram descent from the common ancestor, plan next research steps, track correspondence and research in a log, and write a report incorporating DNA evidence.
+You will group and evaluate your matches, diagram descent from the common ancestor, plan the next research steps, track correspondence and research in a log, and write a report incorporating DNA evidence.
 Work samples and templates are included.

-Research Like a Pro with DNA Online Course – New
+Research Like a Pro with DNA Online Course

 Would you like to learn how to use DNA in your genealogical research?
 Do you need a step-by-step process to guide you?
-The Research Like a Pro with DNA e-Course will help you make progress on your goals, whether to confirm a relationship proven through documentary research, test an hypothesized ancestral relationship, or discover unknown parents of an ancestor.
+The Research Like a Pro with DNA e-Course will help you make progress on your goals, whether to confirm a relationship proven through documentary research, test a hypothesized ancestral relationship, or discover unknown parents of an ancestor.

 Learn more and register here: Research Like a Pro with DNA eCourse